 Well for a start any more serious training will NOT improve your PB.
 You won’t get the exercise benefit by this Saturday.
 Nor probably next Saturday for that matter.

-So with that in mind here are a few tricks you can use to boost the effects of your training and maybe, just maybe, get that PB.
+So with that in mind here are a few tricks you can use to boost the effects of your already-completed training and maybe, just maybe, get that PB.
 Of course ‘tricks’ only work for a while.
 Any serious runners that find their way to this page will probably not find anything new; if you do parkruns then hopefully you WILL find something new to add to your running kit bag.

 Ultimately you have to train a lot to get a lot better.
 But not for this coming weekend you don’t…you have to maximise the training you already have done.